A glass created by the exquisite harmony of traditional techniques and modern flair.

 With a modern impression, it matches both Japanese and Western dining tables.

-Please enjoy the deep color.
+Please enjoy the transparent color.

 This item is also recommended for gifts.